justeattakeaway/fozzie-components/packages/components/organisms/f-cookie-banner/README.md

 ### Non Vue Applications

 A static vanilla version of `f-cookie-banner` is available as part of the published component.
-These self contianed JS & CSS files are compiled from the base Vue component using the Vue CLI [pre-render plugin](https://github.com/SolarLiner/vue-cli-plugin-prerender-spa).
+These self-contained JS & CSS files are compiled from the base Vue component using the Vue CLI [pre-render plugin](https://github.com/SolarLiner/vue-cli-plugin-prerender-spa).

 Static files are generated for each locale and added to `dist/static` folder.
 There is one JS and CSS file for each locale.
 For example `dist/static/en-GB.js` and `dist/static/en-GB.css`.

+#### HTML Tag Implementation

 Files can be accessed directly via CDN using [unkpg.com](https://unpkg.com/browse/@justeat/f-cookie-banner/dist/static/)